raineytracyn/kickstarter-analysis/README.md

 ##### ![Parent Categories and Campaign Lengths](https://github.com/raineytracyn/kickstarter-analysis/blob/main/Parent%20Categories%20and%20Campaign%20Lengths.png)
 ---
 ## Next Steps
 ### Now that the top three "sucessful Parent Categories by Length of Days" has been establish, we can deep dive into finding what other areas of similarities they have.
-Once identified, we can look to see if other Parent Categories have the correlations, which will help identify what components likely led to their failed outcome.
+Once we have a set of "other similar data sets", we can review the remaining compaigns that are <> 30 days to see which also have the identified set of "other similar data sets".
+The count of "other similar data sets" will tell us which correlate with success outside of Campaign Length.